kaydeemoney/sorting_algorithms/README.md

-this is the big 0 notation together with the sorting algorithm session. thank you
+hello, this is the readme file for my sorting algorithm project, after spending overtime learning big Oand sorting